 Hardware – External

-Outside of the sleek look and colors (which look gorgeous — especially Coral Blue), you will start to notice the actual hardware design features.
-They’re additional round circles at the top which are the new iris scanner and the physical home button has been perfected.
-Yes, I’m bragging about the home button which has been a Samsung staple since the first Android smartphone.
+Outside of the sleek look and colors (which look gorgeous, especially Coral Blue), you will start to notice the actual hardware design features.
+There are additional round circles at the top, which are the new iris scanner and the physical home button, which have been perfected.
+Yes, I’m bragging about the home button, which has been a Samsung staple since the first Android smartphone.
 It’s not a solid piece that clicks down, but it’s softer and rocks with your finger.
-You can roll your thumb over it and it forms to your thumb so it’s a smooth press.
-It also no longer clicks, but just presses and feels “mushy” which is a good thing.
-So one thing down so far that was perfected.
+You can roll your thumb over it, and it forms on your thumb, so it’s a smooth press.
+It also no longer clicks but just presses and feels “mushy,” which is a good thing.
+So one thing has been perfected so far.

 Getting Started

-As for a setup experience, Samsung has gotten this down pat and was even easier than with my Note5 last year.
+As for the setup experience, Samsung has gotten this down pat and it was even easier than with my Note5 last year.
 Samsung’s new Smart Switch app allows you to plug in a cable to each phone (an OTG adapter is included) and allows you to select what you want to transfer.
 Files, photos, documents, videos, and apps.
 You can also select each individual file if it’s to your liking.
-The downside is it’s a slow transfer and impatient people who are excited to mess around with their new phone may bypass this.
-I chose just a few apps and it still took 15 minutes to transfer everything.
-It’s still a great feature and puts your mind at ease on whether you backed everything up or not.
+The downside is that it’s a slow transfer, and impatient people who are excited to mess around with their new phone may bypass this.
+I chose just a few apps, and it still took 15 minutes to transfer everything.
+It’s still a great feature and puts your mind at ease about whether you backed everything up or not.

 Hardware — Internal